codemirror/website/site/examples/autocompletion/index.md

 marker, it returns null to indicate it has no completions.

-If the completion _does_ happen in a block comment, we check whether the is an existing tag in front of it.
+If the completion _does_ happen in a block comment, we check whether there is an existing tag in front of it.
 If there is, that is included in the completion (see the `from` property in the returned object).
 If there isn't, we only complete if the completion was explicitly started.